stereobooster/react-snap/Readme.md

 That's it!

+### Inline css

+ReactSnap can inline critical CSS with the help of [minimalcss](https://github.com/peterbe/minimalcss) and full CSS will be loaded in a nonblocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).

+Use `inlineCss: true` to enable this feature.

+Caveat: as of now `<noscript>` fallback not implemented.
+As soon it will be implemented, this feature will be enabled by default.

 ### Preload resources

 ReactSnap can capture all required resources on the page and modify HTML, to instruct browser to preload those resources.